Tech-TTGames/Tickets-Plus/README.md

 Works as a supplimentary, separate bot.
 When a feature is added to the main bot it will be removed from here.

+Note: This setup assumes you have the main bot added to the server and configured, Support will not be provided to those who do not assume a likewise configuraton.

 ## Feature 1 - Staff Notes

 Private threads are free!